 Be transported to Antarctica through the Penguin Coast!
 Watch adorable penguins swim in the water and waddle on the ice at the indoor, climate-controlled zone.

 Explore other attractions and learn more about breeding and conservation at the research center.

 - Jurong Bird Park is open daily from 08:30 to 18:00.

 - Admission costs SG$29 (US$21) for adults, SG$19 (US$14) for children, and SG$13 (US$10) for senior citizens.

 - Jurong Bird Park is approximately 30 minutes away from the city centre.
-It is accessible via the MRT East-West Green Line with connecting bus service at the Boon Lay bus interchange.
+It is accessible via the MRT East-West Green Line with a connecting bus service at the Boon Lay bus interchange.

 Sentosa Island is dubbed as “Asia’s Favorite Playground”.
 It is located 15 minutes away from the city center and features exciting attractions that make it a wonderful island resort for rest and recreation.

 The island served as a fortress in the 19th century and became a military base after the Second World War.
 These days, Fort Siloso still stands as a military museum that displays old guns and war memorabilia.

 Some locals describe today Sentosa Island as Las Vegas in a forest on the beach.
 This is an apt description given Sentosa’s choices of fun-filled attractions like casinos, forest adventures, and beach resorts.